-Focus groups will be conducted with mentors trained in MVP and involved in programme implementation during May-June.
+Two focus groups were conducted with mentors (n=15) trained in MVP and involved in programme implementation.
+Focus groups took approximately 30 minutes and were carried out in person.
 Focus groups explored: perceptions of the training; perceptions of delivering the programme; factors supporting and impeding implementation of MVP; areas for development; and, perceived impacts on mentors, mentees, school staff and the wider school context.